lino/serious-agile-methods/sweatshop.md

 I smell regulatory trouble, but let me tell you how to avoid this.
 Your company may have a policy against child labour but I bet four children that they don't have a policy against slavery.
-And if you don't pay the kids, it's not child labour but slavery.
+And if you don't pay the kids, it's slavery - not child labour.
+That would be disgusting.

 ## Exemplary delivery
 1. Announce company family day